nadissa1508/command-line-clue-ludwing/game/notebook.md

 clue 1: The night watchman spoke with The Tailor, who noticed an unfamiliar figure lurking near the gazebo.
 Found the Chef in the mansion
 Found the Mayor in the greenhouse
+Found Fountain pen in the library
+Found Old key in the study
+Found the Journalist in the study